googleapis/python-bigquery-dataframes/CONTRIBUTING.rst

   - `Vertex AI User <https://cloud.google.com/vertex-ai/docs/general/access-control#aiplatform.user>`__
     to be able to use the BigQuery DataFrames' ML integration with Vertex AI.

-- You can run the script ``scripts/setup-project-for-testing.sh <project-id> <principal>`` to set up a project for running system tests for a principal (user/group/service-account).
+- You can run the script ``scripts/setup-project-for-testing.sh <project-id> [<principal>]`` to set up a project for running system tests and optionally set up necessary IAM roles for a principal (user/group/service-account).
 You need to have the following IAM permission to be able to run the set up script successfully:

   - ``serviceusage.services.enable``